DSAISummerCamp/dscamp_public/Linear Models/README.md

 # Linear Models

-This module introduces the concept of regression and linear modelling of statistical data.
+This module introduces the concept of random numbers, regression and linear modelling of statistical data.
 The materials contain theory on linear/logistic/generalized regression and sklearn examples using Python programming language.
 The project of the module uses data obtained from [thisnetworkdoesnotexist](thisnetworkdoesnotexist.pythonanywhere.com).

+# Outline (Random Numbers)

+* Random numbers in everyday life.

+* Statistical distributions and examples.

+* Random variable transformations.

+* Practicum in Jupyter Notebook.

-# Outline
+# Outline (Linear Models)

 * Introduction to linear modelling.
 Includes discussion on statistical relationship and causality.
 Provides motivating examples from scientific papers that use regression analysis.